auranic/auranic.github.io/_pages/about.md

 characterized by non-trivial complex structure and organization.
 We introduced methods of <a href="https://www.sciencedirect.com/science/article/pii/S0893965906001856">topological graph grammars</a> and
 <a href="https://www.researchgate.net/publication/271642170_Principal_Manifolds_for_Data_Visualisation_and_Dimension_Reduction_LNCSE_58">elastic principal trees and graphs</a>.
-Based on ideas from tropical mathematics, we develop a <a href="https://www.sciencedirect.com/science/article/pii/S0893608016301113">theory of piece-wise quadratic function approximation and optimization</a> which allows making many of existing machine learning methods faster and more robust to noise.
 We developed <a href="https://arxiv.org/abs/1901.06328">effective dimension estimates</a> based on data point separability properties.
 We study the phenomenon of <a href="https://royalsocietypublishing.org/doi/full/10.1098/rsta.2017.0237">"blessing of dimensionality"</a> for truely high-dimensional data distributions, and how it can be exploited for correcting legacy artificial intelligence systems without re-training them in real-life applications.